 As we increase $\rho$ beyond $\rho_{u}$ and all the way up to the glass transition density $\rho_g$, we find properties that more closely resemble those of the DWRLG high-density phase: starting from a uniform initial state, the system quickly develops many stripes with thin, regular widths with a well defined characteristic wavenumber $q^*$.
-We will label this regular stripe regime, $\rho \in \left(\rho_{u},\rho_{g}\right)$.
-Although investigations with some other initial conditions suggest that there are many long-living metastable states (i.e., not relaxing to regular stripes within the time limits of our runs), a definitive study of them is challenging and beyond the scope of this article \cite{thesisgui}.
+We will label this the regular stripe regime, $\rho \in \left(\rho_{u},\rho_{g}\right)$.
+Although investigations with some other initial conditions suggest that there are many long-lived metastable states (i.e., not relaxing to regular stripes within the time limits of our runs), a definitive study of them is challenging and beyond the scope of this article \cite{thesisgui}.
 Instead, our main focus here will be the regular and irregular stripe regimes of the FLM.
-Note that we refrain from referring to these regimes as thermodynamic phases, since extensive simulations with finite-size scaling analysis are necessary to find the critical properties.
-Deferring such quantitative studies to the future, our goal is to present qualitative observations in the next subsection.
+Although the various regimes encountered in our simulations and numerical integration appear to represent distinct phases, we caution the reader that the term is used somewhat informally.
+Deferring more systematic studies (including finite-size scaling analyses) required to establish the existence of well defined phases (and associated phase transitions) to future work, our goal is to present qualitative observations in the next subsection.

 At the highest densities, excluded-volume considerations mark the behavior of the DWRLG and the driven FLM.
-In the DWRLG, exclusion of $A$-$B$ NN pairs prohibits the use of random initial configurations (ICs).
-In \cite{DWRLG1}, such densities were studied using single-stripe ICs consisting of two blocks (A particles plus vacancies, B particles plus vacancies) separated by empty columns.
+In the DWRLG, exclusion of $A$-$B$ NN pairs prohibits the use of random initial configurations.
+In \cite{DWRLG1}, such densities were studied using single-stripe initial configurations consisting of two blocks (A particles plus vacancies, B particles plus vacancies) separated by empty columns.
 For the FLM with $\rho>\rho_{g}$, we encounter extremely slow dynamics reminiscent of glass, just as in the $\delta=0$ case.
+Comparing panels (c) and (d) of Fig.~\ref{fig:phase-diagram}, we note that the precipitous drop in $\Phi$, marking the onset of the glassy regime, occurs at nearly the same density in the undriven and maximally-driven cases, suggesting that this kinetic phenomenon is independent of the drive, and occurs well before ordering can develop.
 To summarize, these different behaviors and regimes for the driven FLM are depicted in Fig.~\ref{fig:phase-diagram}(a).